AckerlyXu/heima/articles/hdinsight/hdinsight-delete-cluster.md

 HDInsight cluster billing starts once a cluster is created and stops when the cluster is deleted.
 Billing is pro-rated per minute, so you should always delete your cluster when it is no longer in use.
 In this document, you learn how to delete a cluster using the Azure portal, Azure PowerShell, and the Azure CLI 1.0.

 > [!IMPORTANT]
 > Deleting an HDInsight cluster does not delete the Azure Storage accounts associated with the cluster.
-This allows you to reuse your data in the future.
+You can reuse data stored in those services in the future.

 ## Azure portal